 Lean muscle burns fat, lean muscle burns fat...use it as a mantra to get yourself moving!
-Put exercise on your schedule, sign up for a weight loss challenge, find a work out buddy, join a gym, go to youtube and find a tutorial on quick exercises you can do at work, get a pedometer--whatever works for you to get you moving regularly.
+Put exercise on your schedule, sign up for a weight loss challenge, find a work out buddy, join a gym, go to YouTube and find a tutorial on quick exercises you can do at work, get a pedometer--whatever works for you to get moving regularly.

 When you consume alcohol your liver will prioritize clearing the “poison” (alcohol) from your system over burning fat.
 So as soon as you introduce alcohol, all fat burning comes to a STOP until your liver has dealt with the alcohol.
 Alcohol also suppresses the “stop” functions in your brain, so you will continue to eat and drink long after you have had enough, and push you far PAST full

-Trick your Body & Mind
+Trick your mind & body

 Swap out your dinner plates for smaller ones.
 We tend to fill our plates, and the eat everything on them.
 Making your plate smaller decreases the risk of overeating and doesn't leave you feeling deprived.Swap the bowl of ice cream for a bowl of cut up bananas and blueberries or strawberries with whipped cream or yogurt...yummmmm Before indulging in bad foods like burgers, pizza, or fried chicken, eat a big salad and drink a full glass of water.
 When eating the bad stuff, eat very slowly and mindfully.
 You will eat less of the bad stuff and feel better for it.

-Set a Goal Date
+Set a goal date

 Whether it is a date, (6 months or a year from today) a milestone (birthday or anniversary) or an event (holiday or reunion) when you have a particular date or event in mind, it can be a motivating factor and keep you focused.

 Proteins are complex and require more effort to digest, therefore protein stays in your stomach longer, and makes you feel fuller longer.
 Healthy sources of protein include fish, tofu, white meat chicken, nuts, and beans.
-If you start your morning with protein like eggs or egg whites, you will have more energy and blood sugar remains much more stable.
+If you start your morning with protein like eggs or egg whites, you will have more sustained energy and blood sugar remains much more stable.

-Drink Lots of Water
+Drink lots of water!